padok-team/terraform-google-gke/README.md

 - AASRE I can deploy GKE cluster with a public control plane behind IP whitelisting
 - AASRE I can remove the default Node Pool
 - AASRE I can create my custom Node Pools
-- AASRE I can deploy a GKE cluster and creates some IPs (that I can later use for my LBs' IPs)
+- AASRE I can deploy a GKE cluster and create some IPs (that I can later use for my LBs' IPs)

 ## Usage